AltBeacon/android-beacon-library/index.md

 To transmit as a beacon, Android 5+ and firmware supporting Bluetooth Low Energy Peripheral Mode are required.

-### Covid Contract Tracing Beacon Support
+### Covid Contact Tracing Beacon Support

-The library supports both advertising and detection of the [Covid contract trancing beacon standard](https://covid19-static.cdn-apple.com/applications/covid19/current/static/contact-tracing/pdf/ContactTracing-BluetoothSpecificationv1.1.pdf) announced by Apple and Google.
+The library supports both advertising and detection of the [Covid contact tracing beacon standard](https://covid19-static.cdn-apple.com/applications/covid19/current/static/contact-tracing/pdf/ContactTracing-BluetoothSpecificationv1.1.pdf) announced by Apple and Google.
 You can read more about that [here](http://www.davidgyoungtech.com/2020/04/11/saving-the-world-with-bluetooth).
 The following beacon layout works to transmit and detect this format:

 `new BeaconParser().setBeaconLayout("s:0-1=fd6f,p:0-0:-63,i:2-17")`